 - Other camping equipment, a dining tent with table and chairs, and a kitchen tent, manned by a professional cooking staff.

-- Choquequirao trek English guide, Our guides are equipped and trained to practice First-Aid, administer oxygen if needed, and conduct radio communication.
+- Trek Leaders, Our Leaders are equipped and trained to practice First-Aid, administer oxygen if needed, and conduct radio communication.

 - Meals: Breakfast (4), lunch (5), dinner (4), and snacks.